SasinduSO/LMS-StridesNet/README.md

 • Instructors can set grades to the students.
 • Students can register available courses.
 • Students can show the registered courses with grades

+To Do:
+• Admin needs to get stat report eg: